DanielWeber-Sec/grc-security-portfolio/README.md

 - Practical and implementable controls
 - Real-world response capabilities

-The focus is not on tools — but on governance, prioritization, and decision-making under uncertainty.
+The focus is not on tools, but on governance, prioritization, and decision-making under uncertainty.

 ---